Limiting spray drift and improving coverage

 Air induction nozzles

-Air induction nozzles contain a venturi which draws air bubbles into the liquid stream.
-The droplets exiting the nozzle are generally coarse to very coarse and filled with air.
-This creates a cushioning effect when they hit the plant so they don’t bounce off, which can happen with large droplets from conventional nozzles.
+The pre orifice meters flow and restricts the amount of liquid which decreases internal pressure.
+This leads to larger droplets.
+The difference with air induction is that they contain a venturi which draws air bubbles into the liquid stream.
+The droplets exiting the nozzle are generally course to very cause and are filled with air.
+This can create a cushioning effect when they hit the plant so they don’t bounce off, which can happen with large droplets from conventional nozzles.

-Colours of the nozzle represent its size of the nozzle.
-The larger the nozzle, the more water volume sprayed.
-All nozzle manufacturers have charts to identify their nozzles.
+Colours of the nozzle represent its size of the nozzle e.g. all yellow nozzles are 02 (0.2 gallons per min @ 2.8bar).
+The larger the nozzle, the more water it puts out.
+All nozzle manufacturers have charts for their nozzles.
 A nozzle chart allows the user to pick the appropriate nozzle for the water rate, speed and pressure the want to use.

 Application technology workshops

-Department officers and NT Farmers identified the need for greater training in application technology and applied for funding from Federal Government’s National Landcare programme promoting sustainable agriculture.
+The Department of Primary Industries and Resources and NT Farmers identified the need for greater training in application technology and applied for funding from Federal Government’s National Landcare programme promoting sustainable agriculture.
 This funding was used to run training workshops at Douglas Daly, Katherine and Darwin.
 A YouTube video was also produced to demonstrate nozzle selection.
-Watch the video.